kidsoncoffee/monsters/README.md

 * **Parent**: Have fixed values for name and number.
 * **Child**: Have fixed values for name but extends from **Parent**.

-The default fallback for an archetype, unless specified otherwise, is the default archetype and that means what is configured on the `setup(final MonsterLimb.Binding binding, final MyDataObject monster)` method.
+The default fallback for an archetype, unless specified otherwise, is the default archetype and that means what is configured on the `setup(final MonsterLimb.Binding valueGeneratorBinding, final MyDataObject monster)` method.

 So let's invoke the three archetypes and see how the values were generated: